-In 1998, Alberta Municipal Affairs requested the assistance of the Alberta Association of Municipal Districts and Counties and the Alberta Urban Municipalities Association to develop guidelines for a new initiative.
-The initiative would promote the use of alternative dispute resolution methods, including mediation, at the local government level.
+In 1998, Alberta Municipal Affairs requested the assistance of the Rural Municipalities of Alberta (formerly the Alberta Association of Municipal Districts and Counties) and the Alberta Urban Municipalities Association to develop guidelines for a new initiative.
+The initiative would promote the use of alternative dispute resolution methods, including mediation and arbitration, at the local government level.
 Alberta Municipal Affairs' Intermunicipal Dispute Resolution Initiative was established with input from the two Associations and with support from the Alberta Arbitration and Mediation Society.